qianxu05172019/Pyroptosis_COVID19/README.md

 ## Project Overview

-This repository hosts the R scripts and workflows used in our study on pyroptosis in COVID-19, as detailed in our published paper.
+This repository hosts the R scripts and workflows used in our study on pyroptosis in COVID-19, as detailed in our published paper [View Article](https://www.sciencedirect.com/science/article/pii/S2667119022000052).
 These scripts cover data preprocessing, analysis, and visualization techniques that underpin our findings on the role of pyroptosis in COVID-19 severity.

 ## Tools and Techniques